(Kampala, Lake Mburo National Park, Bwindi)

 Wake up very early and depart with a picnic lunch to track the rare Mountain Gorillas (hiking boots required).
 The tracking may take between 5 and 8 hours.
 The Park Guides with you interpret the flora and fauna and the lifestyle of the Gorillas.
 Return in the evening for dinner and overnight at the lodge.
 Only persons age 15 and over are allowed to track the gorillas.

-Travel today between Kigali and Bwindi by private car and english speaking driver.
-Please note that there are delays due to road construction, expect the transfer to take 2 hours longer till September 2013 when the construction is expected to be over.
+Travel today between Bwindi and Parc National des Volcans by private car and english speaking driver.
+Please note that there are delays due to road construction, expect the transfer to take 2 hours longer till August 2013 when the construction is expected to be over.

 Your guide will take you out on an excursion through Kigali today.
 Visit some of the popular market places before heading out to a location of heart aching cultural history.
 The Kigali Genocide Memorial Centre was opened on the 10th Anniversary of the Rwandan Genocide, in April 2004.
 The Centre is built on a site where an estimated 250,000 people we`re buried.
 The Centre is serves as a permanent memorial to the victim of the genocide and serves as a place where people can grieve those that they have lost.
 One of the principle reasons for the Centres existence is to provide educational information regarding the genocide.
 Rwandans believe that it is extremely important for the younger generations to be able to have access to a place where they can learn about the reasons and affects of the genocide.
 The Centre includes three permanent exhibitions, the largest of which documents the genocide in 1994.
 There is also a children’s memorial, and an exhibition on the history of genocidal violence around the world.
 The Education Centre, Memorial Gardens and National Documentation Centre of the Genocide all contribute to a meaningful tribute to those who perished, and form a powerful educational tool for the next generation.